lokesh-rj/acceptance-tests/README.md

 Please refer the site - https://codecept.io/

-For the current project - I am using Webdriver helper as a backend.
+For the current project - I am using Webdriver helper as the backend.
 There are other helpers like puppetter, appium, nighmarejs, playwright etc.

 # Framework overview: